 Adding another layer to this was Easterby's shot at Robert and Jonathan Kraft on his way out the door.
 Not only did Easterby retweet Benjamin Watson's missive on sex trafficking in the wake of Kraft soliciting charge, but Easterby's displeasure with it was leaked to the media as part of the reason for his departure.

 Additionally, sources believe Easterby let it be known in the building he was unhappy with Kraft's legal entanglement.
 When you're tasked as the moral compass of an organization and the most powerful person in that organization is in the news for that sort of situation, it's not exactly great on a résumé.
-And may have, in fact, let it be known directly to the Krafts, which would have set them off as well.
+And he may have, in fact, let it be known directly to the Krafts, which would have set them off as well.

 The final straw was Easterby, after leaving for a direct competitor with a shot at ownership out the door, returning to the Kraft home for the Super Bowl ring ceremony — doing a victory lap with congratulatory handshakes and hugs — and trying to stuff Caserio in his suitcase for the trip back to Houston.